vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 The Tower shall ensure that all VFR traffic within the Auckland CTR/C does not conflict with any IFR operations.
 IFR operations shall take precedence over VFR.

-Unless established within the Aerodrome circuit, Tower must ensure that no VFR aircraft are present within the Instrument Sector when an aircraft is either turning onto, or established on an approach.
+Unless established within the aerodrome circuit, Tower must ensure that no VFR aircraft are present within the Instrument Sector when an aircraft is either turning onto, or established on an approach.
 VFR aircraft are not authorised to operate under any approach path, or within 3nm laterally of the approach path.

-Aircraft operating cleared to operate within the North or South sectors are deemed to be separated from IFR arrivals on the ILS or RNP Z approaches, but not from RNP (AR) departures.
+Aircraft that have been cleared to operate within the North or South sectors are deemed to be separated from IFR arrivals on the ILS or RNP Z approaches, but not from RNP (AR) departures.

 ## Departures